Pony-House/Client/README.md

 yarn electron:build # Compiles the app into the release/ directory
 ```

+### Env file

+Client performance settings are fully customizable!
+You can adapt the entire client to your personal way or your homeserver you are developing.

 ### AppData

 If you need to manage client files on your desktop version.
 You can find specific storage files in the directory below: